parsontodd/leadership-README/README.md

   * I lean on you to help me learn and develop so if I'm asking questions and really digging in to something, understand it's so I can learn through you and I'm not questioning your solution, approach, etc.
 * Authenticity
   * I'm an open book, ask me anything.
-  * I strive for open, honest relationships with everyone I connect with.
+  * I strive for open, honest relationships with everyone.
   * Transparency
   * Feedback, good and bad.
-* Something about "no problem is someone else's problem" and expecting a solution or being part of chasing a solution when you bring a problem to me.

  ### What I expect from you
  * You are responsible for: